rapidez/docs/src/1.x/package-development.md

 :--- | :---
-`cart-refreshed` | After the cart is refreshed `checkout-credentials-saved` | After the checkout credentials are saved `checkout-payment-saved` | After the payment method is saved `product-super-attribute-change` | After a swatch change, when calling this the product image updates based on the choice.
+`cart-refreshed` | After the cart is refreshed `checkout-credentials-saved` | After the checkout credentials are saved `checkout-payment-selected` | After the payment method has been selected `before-checkout-payment-saved` | Before the payment method is saved (setting checkout.preventOrder to true prevents saving and creating the order alltogether)
+`checkout-payment-saved` | After the payment method is saved `product-super-attribute-change` | After a swatch change, when calling this the product image updates based on the choice.
 `logged-in` | After the user has logged in.